tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Home.md

 ## Lesson Context

-In this lesson we will get started with CJA.We will understand how to import the datasets available in AEP into CJA  by creating data connections, data views.
+In this lesson we will get started with CJA.
+We will understand how to import the datasets available in AEP into CJA by creating data connections and data views.

 ### Exercise 2.1